unodan/suse-update/README.md

 # suse-update
 This script will update openSUSE tumbleweed with the newest packages.
-The script will refresh all enabled repositories and preform a system update none-interactively (automatically).
+All enabled repositories will be refreshed before doing any updates none-interactively (automatically).

-You can setup CRON to run this script once a day if you like.
-Each time the script is ran though it over writes the log file from the previous run.
-Logs are located at /var/log/suse-update.log
+Log files will be over writen unless the -k switch is used.
+After the script is finished it reboots the system unless the -r switch is used.

+Use CRON to run this script at scheduled times.

+For example put the line below in /etc/crontab it will run the script a 3am and keep logs files for each run.
+"0 3 * * * root /home/user/scripts/suse-update.sh -k"